dh-atlas/white-book/Whitebook.md

 **Improvements**

 * Register and index the text collection in a searchable resource (e.g., OpenAIRE, CLARIN, DARIAH).
-* Ideally, the XML/TEI files should be published on a non-proprietary, open-access platform (such as Zenodo)[^48] to ensure their long-term preservation.
+* Ideally, the XML/TEI files should be published on a non-proprietary, open-access platform (such as Zenodo)[^51] to ensure their long-term preservation.
+* To enhance interoperability and long-term durability, update the texts’ TEI-encodings from P4 to P5.
 * The landing page ([bibliotecaitaliana.it](http://bibliotecaitaliana.it)) lacks essential information about the database:
-  * Citation guidelines for the database
+  * citation guidelines for the database;
-  * Licence terms for the available texts
+  * licence terms for the available texts;
-  * Clear indication of the database’s status, completion level, and future plans.
+  * clear indication of the database’s status, completion level, and future plans.
-* The “Incunaboli in volgare” and the “Scrittori d’Italia” collections would benefit from implementation via the IIIF framework, allowing for image reuse—subject to copyright restrictions.
+* The “Incunaboli in volgare” and the “Scrittori d’Italia” collections would benefit from implementation via the IIIF framework, allowing for image reuse—currently subject to copyright restrictions.
 * A RESTful API would be very valuable for retrieving text metadata and performing textual queries.
 * Support permalinks for texts.
 * Assign a persistent identifier (e.g., DOI, Handle) to the database.